C. E. Clark believes it is her duty and responsibility as a researcher and writer to bring important information to her readers.

 There are times when a drywall scraper knife or a putty knife might be helpful in clearing a spot on the windshield so I can find my way, creeping along at low speed to make up for low visibility, to the car wash a mile or so down the road.
 Even there a scraper of some sort is helpful.
 A high-pressure water hose shooting hot water and soap can only accomplish so much.

 The 4th favorite color preferred by birds for targeted vehicles is white.
 Only 7% of birds like white.
-Maybe some birds dislike bright or complimentary colors and like monochromatic colors schemes best.
+Maybe some birds dislike bright or complementary colors and like monochromatic color schemes best.

 Researchers did state that the duration of the study was only two days, but they did not say which two days.
 What days of the week the study was conducted could conceivably make a difference in the outcome of the study.